jafarvohra/DSCI6003_FinalProject/README.md

 3 - Fire right engine

 **States:**<br />
-0 - Lander horizontal coordinate
+0 - Lander x-coordinate
-1 - Lander vertical coordinate
+1 - Lander y-coordinate
-2 - Lander horizontal speed
+2 - Lander x-speed
-3 - Lander vertical speed
+3 - Lander y-speed
 4 - Lander angle
 5 - Lander angular speed
-6 - Bool: 1 if first leg has contact, else 0
+6 - Bool: 1 if the first leg has contact, else 0
-7 - Bool: 1 if second leg has contact, else 0
+7 - Bool: 1 if the second leg has contact, else 0

 **Rewards:**<br />
-Moving from the top of the screen to the landing pad gives a scalar reward between (100-140)
+- Between 100 and 140 reward for moving from the top of the screen to the landing pad
-Negative reward if the lander moves away from the landing pad
+- Negative reward if the lander moves away from the landing pad
-If the lander crashes, a scalar reward of (-100) is given
+- Reward of -100 if the lander crashes
-If the lander comes to rest, a scalar reward of (100) is given
+- Reward of 100 if the lander comes to rest
-Each leg with ground contact corresponds to a scalar reward of (10)
+- Reward of 10 for each leg of the lander with ground contact
-Firing the main engine corresponds to a scalar reward of (-0.3) per frame
+- Reward of -0.3 per frame for firing the main engine
-Firing the side engines corresponds to a scalar reward of (-0.3) per frame
+- Reward of -0.3 per frame for firing either of the side engines

 **Episode termination:**<br />
-Lander crashes
+- Lander crashes
-Lander comes to rest
+- Lander comes to rest
-Episode length > 400
+- Episode length > 400

 **Solved Requirement:**<br />
-Average reward of 200.0 over 100 consecutive trials
+- An average reward of 200.0 over 100 consecutive trials

 ## Deep Q-Network (DQN)